velvia/links/rust.md

 * [nom](https://docs.rs/nom/4.1.1/nom/) - a direct parser using macros, commonly accepted as fastest generic parser
 * [pest](https://pest.rs/#editor) is a PEG parser using an external, easy to understand syntax file.
 Not quite as fast but might be easier to understand and debug.
 There is also a [book](https://pest.rs/book/intro.html).
-* [combine](https://github.com/Marwes/combine) is a parser combinator library, supposedly just as fast as nom, syntax seems slightly easier
+* [combine](https://github.com/Marwes/combine) is a parser combinator library, supposedly just as fast as nom, syntax seems slightly

+* [simdutf8](https://github.com/rusticstuff/simdutf8) - SIMD lightning fast UTF-8 validation

 ### Bitpacking, Binary Structures, Serialization